 We welcome the announcement by President Cyril Ramaphosa that Government will in two weeks’ time announce a package of economic measures to cushion the public from the devastating effects of high fuel price hikes and the VAT increase.
-According to media reports Ramaphosa was addressing business and government leaders in Pretoria this morning ahead of the BRICS Summit this month.
+Ramaphosa was addressing business and government leaders in Pretoria this morning ahead of the BRICS Summit this month.
 The President said a panel of various stakeholders from the economic cluster has been tasked with drafting the package.

 It is an immediate necessity that consumer pressures on South Africans be addressed in a strategic and detailed plan.
 Therefore it is a welcome relief that president Ramaphosa said Government will be announcing a package of measures to ease the burden of the price increase, which will include the finalisation of the VAT exempt products.